jupyter-widgets/jupyterlab-sidecar/README.md

 The `anchor` parameter sets the position of the new sidecar relative to the notebook that opens the sidecar, by default.
-To open a new sidecar whose `anchor` is defined relative to another sidecar otuput, set the `ref` parameter to the instance of the target sidecar.
+To open a new sidecar whose `anchor` is defined relative to another sidecar output, set the `ref` parameter with the instance of the reference sidecar.

 For example: